 A. Timing.
-Unless the court orders otherwise, the Insured's Initial Discovery responses must be provided within 30 days after the Insurer has submitted a responsive pleading or motion (its first filing in this Court in response or answer to the plaintiff's claim), or within 30 days of the denial of a timely motion to remand if that date is later.
+Unless the court orders otherwise, the Insured's Initial Discovery responses must be provided within 45 days after the Insurer has submitted a responsive pleading or motion (its first filing in this Court in response or answer to the plaintiff's claim), or within 20 days of the denial of a timely motion to remand if that date is later, or within 20 days of the date of this Order if that date is later.